dashpay/docs/masternodes/setup.rst

 Open PuTTY or a console again and connect using the username and password you just created for your new, non-root user.
-There are two options to install Dash Core, an automated option using a script utility called dashman by Dash Core Team member moocowmoo, and a more complicated option which will allow you to understand all of the key steps involved in preparing your masternode.
+There are two options to install Dash Core, an automated option using a script utility called dashman, and a more complicated option which will allow you to understand all of the key steps involved in preparing your masternode.

 Option 1: Automated installation using dashman
 ----------------------------------------------